Infinitesimal calculations in fundamental groups: Introduction

 Here it is also worth considering the Hopf link, for which there can be no such correction term.
 Indeed, we can recognize two Seifert surfaces as generators of first cohomology of the complement of the Hopf link, and the non-triviality of their cup product implies there is no surface in the complement which bounds their intersection (along with sub-curves of the components).

-In general we formalize the role of submanifolds and their intersections using the language of Thom forms, as reviewed in Appendix~\ref{Thomforms}.
+Making contact with Hain's work in \cite{Hain-LinkGroups}, we formalize the role of submanifolds and their intersections using the language of Thom forms, as reviewed in Appendix~\ref{Thomforms}.
 Suppose $M$ is a three-manifold, such as a link complement, so surfaces have associated one-forms.
-Wedge product corresponds to intersection, and the behavior of the product $\Omega_{dR}^1(M) \otimes \Omega_{dR}^1(M) \to \Omega_{dR}^2(M)$ determines whether two surfaces can be used for ``counting alternating preimages''.
+The wedge product corresponds to intersection, and the behavior of the product $\Omega_{dR}^1(M) \otimes \Omega_{dR}^1(M) \to \Omega_{dR}^2(M)$ determines whether two surfaces can be used for ``counting alternating preimages''.
 If the product of one-forms is zero at the cochain level, there is immediately such an invariant.
-If it is cohomologous to zero, then there is an invariant involving a ``correction term.''
+If it is zero in cohomology, then there is an invariant involving a ``correction term.''
 And if the product of one-forms is non-zero in cohomology, then there is no such invariant.

 More generally, given a collection of codimension one submanifolds and some loop, one can count preimages of the submanifolds in prescribed orders.
 Such counts are generally not invariant, as the codimension one submanifolds can intersect.
 But one can find linear combinations which are invariant through analysis of intersections and their relations, which encode cup products and Massey products.
 Remarkably, this story is governed by classical constructions from algebra and rational homotopy theory: the bar complex and the Harrison complex.
 The Harrison theory distinguishes fundamental group elements up to their images in the Malcev Lie algebra, as codified in Theorem~\ref{thm-intro:universal property}.